harsh522004/paytm/README.md

 ## Features

 - **User Authentication**: Users can log in to their accounts securely using JWT authentication tokens.
-- **Dashboard**: View account balance, transaction history, and manage settings.
+- **Dashboard**: View account balance, account details, and manage settings.
 - **Transaction Management**: Transfer funds between accounts and view transaction history.
 - **Settings**: Change account details such as username, password, etc.